dario-cruz/dariocruz.dev/blog/2025-03-19-Loggy-Sherlock/index.md

 ![File List](img/Loggy%20_HTB-Sherlocks_-1741804463466.webp)

 The `danger.txt` file just has some warnings about the malicious windows executable in `danger.zip`.
-I went ahead and extracted the malicious file on to my Kali Linux VM and took a look at the first task in the Sherlock.
+I went ahead and extracted the malicious file onto my Kali Linux VM and took a look at the first task in the Sherlock.

 ## Task 1